JasonMarkol/Trickle-Down-Mindset--Book-Note/RSD - Real Social Dynamics -社交动力学/Tyler/How To Instantly Have Everything You Want With No Effort And Super Fun Within 2 Seconds (All Free!).md

 -  You've got to be looking att business relationships friendships work situations and so on .....
 Giving an honest brutal audit of what that is giving and taking ...

+- When you pick the project to test yourself on it actually gives you the chance - It basically brings the misery to the surface you see that ?